TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.rst

 .. caution::

     Test discovery loads tests by importing them.
-Once test discovery has found all the test files from the start directory you specify it turns the paths into package names to import.
+Once test discovery has found all the test files kutoka the start directory you specify it turns the paths into package names to import.
 For example :file:`foo/bar/baz.py` will be imported as ``foo.bar.baz``.

-    If you have a package installed globally and attempt test discovery on a different copy of the package then the import *could* happen from the wrong place.
+    If you have a package installed globally and attempt test discovery on a different copy of the package then the agiza *could* happen kutoka the wrong place.
 If this happens test discovery will warn you and exit.

-    If you supply the start directory as a package name rather than a path to a directory then discover assumes that whichever location it imports from is the location you intended, so you will not get the warning.
+    If you supply the start directory as a package name rather than a path to a directory then discover assumes that whichever location it imports kutoka is the location you intended, so you will not get the warning.

 Test modules and packages can customize test loading and discovery by through